jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^

-I will add matching attributes to ``ClassWithAttributes`` to make the tests pass
+I add matching attributes to ``ClassWithAttributes`` to make the tests pass

 .. code-block:: python